-Here are some basic steps to follow when setting up artwork for print:
+Here are some basic steps to follow when preparing artwork for print:

 1. When you make your artwork template, make sure it includes ⅛” bleed all the way around.
 This should be the first step you do when setting up artwork for print.